Strider-CD/strider-book/intro.rst

 - Out-of-box support for Node.JS and Python projects.
 Other languages / environments can be supported with thirdparty plugins or custom scripts.

 - Sauce Labs integration.
-Easily configure Sauce credentials and select os/browser combinations via Strider's web UI.
-Strider will even manage the Sauce Connect proxy for you.
+Easily configure SauceLabs.com credentials and select os/browser combinations via Strider's web UI.
+Strider will even manage the Sauce Connect proxy for you - waiting for it to be connected before running your tests.

 - Extensibility.
 Strider is designed to be highly extensible.
 The core is minimal, with most features implemented in plugins (e.g. strider-heroku,